Free US Shipping for orders $49+

 • macadamia nuts

-• nut butters (if almond butter, preferably made with peeled almonds, as almond skins contain lectins)
+• nut butter (if almond butter, make sure it’s made from peeled almonds as almond skins contain lectins)

 • pecans